Tierion/boltbox/docker/boltwall/README.md

 - `LND_SOCKET`
 - `LND_MACAROON`

-This one is not technically required as boltwall will work without, it just serves little purpose as there is nothing being protected by the paywall.
+This next one is not technically required as boltwall will work without.
+If none is specificed, however, then the protected route is just a dummy path that returns a json message.

 - `BOLTWALL_PROTECTED_URL` - URL to proxy the request to after a payment has been confirmed

+See the simnet directory for an example of using this URL to protect requests to a price feed API.

 #### Optional Environment Variables